Requirements for the Major

 Students may satisfy the capstone design requirement through a design-based project with an individual member of the faculty (EGR 421D), or through a team-based industry or nonprofit sponsored project (EGR 422D).
 Each project is two semesters, 6 credits, and has an honors equivalent.
 Regular design meetings, progress reports, interim and final reports, and presentations are required.

-Regardless of which capstone design option a student elects to take, she must also complete the two-semester, 2-credit Engineering Capstone Design Seminar (below) that addresses the engineering design process and associated professional skills required for careers in engineering.
+Regardless of which capstone design option a student elects to take, she must also complete the two-semester, 2-credit Engineering Design and Professional Practice course (below) that addresses the engineering design process and associated professional skills required for careers in engineering.

-EGR 410D Engineering Design Capstone Seminar is a two-semester course that focuses on the engineering design process and associated professional skills required for careers in engineering.
+EGR 410D Engineering Design and Professional Practice is a two-semester course that focuses on the engineering design process and associated professional skills required for careers in engineering.
 Topics include the engineering design process, project definition, design requirements, project management, concept generation, concept selection, engineering economics, design for sustainability, design for safety and risk reduction, design case studies, teamwork, effective presentations, professional ethics, networking, negotiation, and intellectual property.

 Five additional EGR courses* (normally at the 300 level), only one of which may be at the 200 level.